Joint Transmit and Jamming Power Optimization for Secrecy in Energy Harvesting Networks: A Reinforcement Learning Approach: Proposed Solution

 Next, we refer to the subsequent phase of power allocation as the \textit{transmission phase}.
 During this phase, the power allocation or action is obtained at each TS by directly fetching the power allocation values corresponding to the states from the look-up table populated by Algorithm \ref{planning_phase}.
-The pseudo-code of the transmission phase is described in Algorithm \ref{transmission_phase}.
-In Algorithm \ref{transmission_phase}, we iterate over the decision epochs to obtain the current state $s^{(k)}$ by generating the channel states and battery states first.
+The pseudo-code of the transmission phase is described in Algorithm \ref{transmission_phase}. \footnote{A CPU in the network which has the look-up table for power allocation from Algorithm \ref{planning_phase} along with global channel states and battery states at the beginning of each TS, can execute Algorithm \ref{transmission_phase} as the decision-maker of the power allocation policies.} In Algorithm \ref{transmission_phase}, we iterate over the decision epochs to obtain the current state $s^{(k)}$ by generating the channel states and battery states first.
 Then, for each decision epoch, the optimal action $a^{(k)}$ is chosen based on the current state $s^{(k)}$ in line number seven of Algorithm \ref{transmission_phase} from the look-up table created in the planning phase.
 This provides the joint optimal $P^{(k)}_\textrm{S}$ and $P^{(k)}_\textrm{D}$ for transmission and jamming, respectively, in the $k$th TS.
 Using these power values, the cumulative reward is obtained and battery states are updated.